ACea15/FENIAX/README.md

 ## Installation

 - Currently the code has been tested and is developed in Linux and MacOS.
+It can be run from Windows using the Windows Subsystem for Linux (WSL).
 - A minimum installation into the current environment is possible by navigating to the main directory and
 ```
 pip install .